mltomlins0n/QANotes/PegaNotes (SSA).md

 * **XML Stream** - assembles and sends an XML doc in an email, a SOAP message, a file, or other types of messages.

 * **Service Package** - groups one or more sservice rules that are designed to be developed, tested, and deployed together.

 ___

+<a name="reports"></a>
+## Designing Reports with Multiple Sources

+**Any Pega class can be mapped to a database table**.

+Reports use **class mappings** to locate data from one or more tables.

+Pega uses two records to identify the database table that a class is mapped to:

+* **Database** - identifies how Pega connects to a specific database.
+Contains connection information so Pega can access the database.

+* **Database Table** - identifies a specific table in a specific database, and specifies the corresponding Pega class.
+Pega uses this record to identify which table to write case data when a user creates or updates a case.

+To have multiple classes store data in the same table, you designate a class as a **class group** (or **work pool**).
+Class groups cause the system to store instances of similar or related case types together in a single database table.
+If you create a report in a specific case type such as Candidate, your report returns only records in the case type.
+If you create a report in the class group, the report returns all instances in the classes that belong to the class group.

+You commonly generate three types of reports: work, assignment, and history.
+Each type of report uses properties in classes mapped to a variety of data tables.

+### Work

+When a case is created, PEga uses standard properties in the *Work-base* class to define each case.
+These are:

+* A case identifier *pyID*, the work parties involved *pyWorkParty*.
+* A customer identifier such as an account no. *pyCustomer*.
+* The work status of the case *pyStatusWork*.

+### Assignment

+Cases requiring user interaction are assigned to a user during processing.
+Each time a case is assigned, Pega creates an assignment object.
+When the case is completed and advances to the next assignment, Pega creates another object.
+If the assignment is routed to an operator, Pega saves the object to the database table named **pc_assign_worklist**.
+If the assignment is routed to a workbasket, Pega saves the object in a database table named **pc_assign_workbasket**.

+### History

+When a case is being processed, the system automatically captures audit trail data in the history classes.
+The classes are mapped to the History database tables where the data is saved.
+For example, the history class **History-TGB-HRApps-Work** is mapped to **pc_History-TGB-HRApps-Work**.

+History reports use properties in the **History-** and **History-Work-** classes.
+These properties include **pyHistory type** (identifies the event that caused the history event), and **pyPerformer** (identifies the operator who completed the event recorded in the history instance).

+Properties in history classes can be used to design performance-based reports.
+For example, you can use **pxTaskElapsedTime** to report the total time spent on an assignment.
+If an assignment is routed to multiple users, you can use **pyPerformTaskTime** to report on the total time spent by all users.
+If **pyPerformTaskTime** is significantly lower than **pxTaskElapsedTime**, then the assignment has been idle for a long time.

+When you build a class relationship in a report, you configure a **class join**.

+To do so:

+* Determine the class to which you are joining.
+* Create a prefix that in combination with the class name, serves as an alias for the joined class.
+* Decide whether you want to include or exclude instances that do not match.
+* Create a filter that describes how you relate the classes.

+**Association rules** also join multiple classes, but unlike class joins, can be resused across reports.
+Pega provides standard association rules that can be used to join many classes.

+**Subreports** enable you to reference results from any report definition in a main report.
+They can be defined in classes different from the main report.
+You can access data in different classes in a similar way that class joins or associations do.

+Subreports are typically used to satisfy complex reporting requirements.
+They can be used to filter results, for example.
+They can also be used to display aggregate calculations on specific rows in a main report.

+The two methods to create subreports are **join filters** and **aggregation**.

+___